slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Praise by name, criticize by category."
 -- Warren Buffet*

 > *"To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
-The third time’s answer is close to the truth."
+The third time’s answer is close to the truth." (...)
+"Work on your tone.
+Often ideas are rejected because of the tone of voice they are wrapped in.
+Humility covers many blemishes."
 -- Kevin Kelly*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
 Howewer, don’t do it daily.